 If the L-code for a device or component is not listed in MAPS when the service record is generated, the OPRC must approve the purchase of the specialized device or component regardless of cost.
 OPRC approval for the purchase of a specialized device or component does not require an additional technical review by UTSW.
 Use the following procedures to submit a case to the OPRC for approval.

-Procedure

 Purchasing Orthoses and Prostheses

 The VR counselor purchases the most basic orthotic or prosthetic device that allows a customer to meet his or her vocational needs.
 More technologically advanced devices or components may be purchased only if required by the customer's vocational needs as stated in the IPE.
 An orthosis or prosthesis is a medically prescribed item.
 The VR counselor is not required to obtain competitive bids.
 Payments for orthoses or prosthesis may not exceed MAPS.